SimonProgAI/SimonProgAI/README.md

  # Hi there 👋
 My name is Simon Lupien.
-I'm a software engineering student, French & music teacher and professional keyboardist.
+I'm a software engineering student, a French & music teacher, and a professional keyboardist.
 I'm currently based in Texas, but I'm originally from Québec, Canada.<br/>
 ![385986349-8e88f458-a8db-4c23-b260-d97700c91df4](https://github.com/user-attachments/assets/da6d8469-e26c-43a7-9102-d5584b988578)
 <!--Change the size of the picture-->